kumitterer/trackbert/README.md

 ```bash
 source venv/bin/activate
 ```

+If you need to create a new config file, run `trackbert -g`.
+You need this if you want to provide API keys required for KeyDelivery or some of the other tracking providers.

 To add a new shipment, run `trackbert --tracking-number <tracking-number> --carrier <carrier-id>`.
 Find the required carrier ID in the [KeyDelivery API management](https://app.kd100.com/api-management).